robertchase/txt2tufte/README.md

 ```
    Title of Article
-   Description (short description used in the index file)
+   Description (short description used in the index.html)
-   Author
+   Author (turned into a link back to index.html)
    Date

    # First Section Title